aahnik/wappdriver/docs/Tests.md

 # Testing

-1. Introdution
-2. Testing : Why not fully automated ?
-3. How to run Tests locally on your machine ?

 Tests are very important for any application.
-Jacob Kaplan-Moss said "Code without tests is broken by design".
-And this statement can't be more true.
+Jacob Kaplan-Moss said
+> "Code without tests is broken by design".

+* TOC {:toc}

 ---